List of content you will read in this article:

 - A screen will be displayed with the title of the installation, the edition, and a few other choices.
 Scroll down to More Options and look for JVM Arguments.
 There will be a lot of code in this box, but you only need to care about the first snippet, which looks like this:

 - The figure at the end represents the amount of RAM used by Minecraft.
-Change the "2" to the amount of memory or RAM you wish Minecraft to utilize.
+Change the "2" to allocate more ram to Minecraft server as you wish Minecraft to utilize.

 It is feasible to let it utilize all of the RAM you have accessible, but whether it truly takes advantage of full usage depends on whether you have something else operating and running in the background.